Last Updated on 6/11/2020

 Brand Equity's Bottom Line Impact

-So how does your brand impact sales?
+How much essence is brand about and how does a company’s brand impact sales?
 A strong brand communicates the core value proposition of your organization.
-When the brand essence is consistently reinforced—both internally, as the “brand mantra” that, according to Strategic Brand Management author Kevin Keller, “reinforces the role of brand essence in internal communication”—and externally, your brand, and bottom line, grow stronger.
+When the brand essence is consistently reinforced—both internally, as the “brand mantra” that, according to Strategic Brand Management “reinforces the role of brand essence in internal communication”—and externally, your brand and bottom line, grow stronger.

 A strong brand impacts, not only customer loyalty and sales, but market value as well.
 Attracting and retaining customers is easier when they perceive a brand to be prestigious or of exceptional quality—and a product with strong brand equity generally commands higher prices.
 Brand equity impacts sales volume as consumers are attracted to brands that promise great things.
 Brand equity also helps keep costs down—it costs less to retain a loyal customer base than it does to acquire new customers.